brettauc/H1-FinTech-Case-Study/README.md

 ## Recommendations

-If I were advising the company I would recommend to:
+If I were advising the company I would recommend:

 	1. Real-time data for all markets
 	2. Integrate with brokerage/trading accounts